ismailvohra/interactive-screens-ssr/README.md

 ## Thesis Context

 These experiments form the empirical basis for validating the affordance-based design model proposed in the thesis.
-For a comprehensive understanding of the theoretical background, model development, experimental design, results, and discussion, please refer to the full thesis document.
+For a comprehensive understanding of the theoretical background, model development, experimental design, results, and discussion, please refer to the full thesis document available at University of Turku library.

+## Acknowledgement

+This research was supported by Business Finland, under the Veturi program with the Dining Flow project (6547/31/2022).

 ---